gakonst/0xCONTROL/README.md

 bun run deploy
 ```

+For production builds, Vite will load `.env.production` to set the API base URL.
+Keep `.env.local` for local development only so the deployed bundle points at the hosted worker instead of `localhost`.

 `bun run deploy` simply wraps the build followed by `bunx wrangler deploy`, so you can continue to use Wrangler directly if you prefer (`bunx wrangler deploy --help`).